Most people have some nicotine cravings and withdrawal symptoms when they give up smoking.

 Cravings

-The cravings you have depend on how often you smoked and how long you were a smoker.
+The cravings you have depend on how often and how long you smoked.

 Cravings for nicotine can start 30 minutes after your last cigarette.
 Individual cravings usually pass in 3 to 5 minutes.

 You may get the most cravings 2 to 3 days after you stop smoking.
-You should stop getting cravings 4 to 6 weeks after you stop smoking.
+Nicotine cravings gradually reduce the longer you stay quit.
+They usually improve 4 to 6 weeks after you stop smoking.

 Distract